Woodlawn Social Services Center

 This Building Uses District Heating ❗

-Although this building didn't burn any natural gas on site, it's connected to a district heating system, a centralized system for heating multiple buildings.
-District heating systems can be fully electric, but in Chicago most district heating systems are natural gas powered, meaning this building was most likely still heated with natural gas.
+Although this building didn't burn any fossil gas on site, it's connected to a district heating system, a centralized system for heating multiple buildings.
+District heating systems can be fully electric, but in Chicago most district heating systems are fossil gas powered, meaning this building was most likely still heated with fossil gas.

 Electricity Use